 Public Relations – Information about Northwest is e-mailed to newspapers, radio and television stations in the college’s 11-county district, Tupelo, Memphis and Jackson.
 Material must be received in the Communications Office by Wednesday of each week.
 An estimated timetable for publicity is two weeks prior to an event and immediately following an event (not more than one week after it has taken place).
 Press releases are also posted at the online newsroom on the college’s website.

-Special Events Coverage - The Communications Office provides coverage of special events on campus for academic, student activity, athletic and fine art programs and groups.
+Special Events Coverage – The Communications Office provides coverage of special events on campus for academic, student activities, athletic and fine art programs and groups.
 At least one week prior notice is required for coverage of a special event.
 The Communications Office assists with Homecoming, building dedications and special events as requested by the President.

-Clearinghouse – All college materials, including programs, invitations, flyers, posters and advertisements for dissemination to the the campus and/or public are channeled through the Communications Office for proofreading, design and assisting with the communication process.
+Clearinghouse – All college materials, including programs, invitations, flyers, posters and advertisements for dissemination to the campus and/or public are channeled through the Communications Office for proofreading, design and assisting with the communication process.

 Advertising – Advertising for the college is approved and designed by the Communications staff.
 Television and radio advertising is coordinated by the Communications Office.

 Marketing Communications – Marketing communications plans are developed for academic and student affairs departments and athletics, including branding.

 Business Cards – The Communications Office is responsible for designing and ordering business cards for Northwest faculty and staff.
 To order business cards, please make a request to your immediate supervisor or campus dean.